DavidFirth/alt3/docs/_posts/2020-03-12-could-alt3-help-decide.md

 So I got to thinking a bit about the idea of using the current league table to decide things.
 In some sense, that would be fair.
-But some clubs might reasonably complain, perhaps, that current points totals disadvantage them, because they would have faced a relatively easy run-in (having played all the strongest teams in the league already, perhaps).
+But some clubs might reasonably complain, perhaps, that current points totals disadvantage them -- either because they would have faced a relatively easy run-in (having played all the strongest teams in the league already, perhaps), or because they have played fewer matches than other teams.

 That's where the _alt-3_ method comes into its own.
 It provides a mathematically
 principled way to order the teams at any point during the season, in such a way that:
-- strength of opponents already faced, and home advantage, are coherently accounted for;
+- strength of opponents already faced, home advantage, and games in hand, are coherently accounted for;
 - there is perfect agreement with the official league table whenever there is no imbalance between teams in their fixture schedules --- as is always the case at the end of a full season, after every team has